Southern Saskatchewan Ghost Town

 This is the elevator we climbed.
 The other one was way too sketchy to even consider climbing.
 I do not recommend climbing old crib elevators like these.
 They are far too dangerous.

 The flywheel.
 This elevator appears to have been powered by a diesel engine.
-This elevator appears to have closed sometime in the mid 1970's as that's when the last diesel powered elevators were either
+This elevator appears to have closed sometime in the mid 1970's as that's when the last diesel powered elevators were either closing or being converted to electric.
+This facility was never converted.

 These facilities were completely made of wood so fire was always a real danger.
 Many elevators like this have burnt down over the years.